 Political Science as a field of study in senior secondary classes enable students to get an exposure to political activities and processes that they are exposed to in everyday life.
 The study of political science has emerged as a multifaceted discipline, involving a contemporary interdisciplinary approaches and empirical framework, emphasizing more on field work rather than theoretical perceptions.
 The connect between government and citizen ensures the emergence of an active and reflective citizens and vibrant democracy.
-CBSE has therefore incorporated project work in Political Science to enable students to extend their interest beyond textbooks and provide them with a platform to gather information, value the decisions made to shape the community and visualize future course of action to be taken to ensure healthy democracy.
+CBSE has therefore incorporated project work in Political Science to enable students to extend their interest beyond textbooks and provide them with a platform to gather information, value the decisions made to shape the community and visualise future course of action to be taken to ensure healthy democracy.

-Objectives of project work:
+Objectives of project work

+To enable learners to:

-- To enable learners to probe deeper, initiate action and reflect on knowledge and skills acquired during the course of class XI and XII - To analyze and evaluate real world scenarios using social constructivism, a theory based on observation and scientific study - To become independent and empowered to choose their topic and gather data from a variety of source, investigate varied viewpoints acquired during the course XI-XII and arrive at logical deductions. - To enquire into, and reflect on, issues independently /in collaboration with others and identify the limitations - To develop 21st century skills of communication, cooperation, coordination, critical thinking, creativity and collaboration to produce an extended and independent work.
+- probe deeper, initiate action and reflect on knowledge and skills acquired during the course of class XII - analyse and evaluate real world scenarios using social constructivism, a theory based on observation and scientific study - become independent and empowered to choose their topic and gather data from a variety of source, investigate varied viewpoints acquired and arrive at logical deductions. - enquire into, and reflect on, issues independently /in collaboration with others and identify the limitations - develop 21st century skills of communication, cooperation, coordination, critical thinking, creativity and collaboration to produce an extended and independent work.

-Role of the teacher:
+Role of the teacher